 4.)
 Click the “Remove” button to get rid of unnecessary extensions, and confirm the action by clicking the “Remove” button again when the pop-up window appears.

-Using Chrome Task Manager to manage CPU and memory usage.
+Chrome Task Manager is a tool to monitor CPU and memory usage.

 Chrome’s high CPU and memory usage may be due to certain tabs or processes running in the background.
 Like the Windows task manager, Google Chrome has a separate built-in task manager.
 You can use it to monitor and stop resource-intensive processes.